Marília Monteiro Silva email@example.com

 Role of BankTrack/aim of this campaign

 BankTrack's Banks and Forest campaign focuses on the financiers of important initiators of deforestation, with the aim to push banks to act more responsibly regarding their forest-related investments.
-The long-term goal of our work is to help ensure that private sector banks no longer finance companies, projects and business activities that cause a large negative impact on forests.
-Within the forest campaign we focus primarily, but not exclusively, on the pulp & paper and palm oil sectors.
+The long-term goal of our work is to help ensure that private sector banks no longer finance companies, projects, and business activities that cause a large negative impact on forests.
+Within the forest campaign, we focus primarily, but not exclusively, on biomass, pulp & paper, and other forest-risk commodities, such as soy, palm oil, and timber.